rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/OracleDbSummary.md

 - standaloneHostName: System.String
   - Supported in v5.0+
   Hostname of the standalone Oracle database host.
-- currentBackupTaskInfo: BackupTaskDiagnosticInfo
-  - Supported in v5.1+
-  Information about the current backup task.
 - includeBackupTaskInfo: System.Boolean
   - Supported in v5.1+
   True/false value indicating if backup task information is included in the response.